Experienced Family Law Representation With Heart

 Dissolution of marriage involves many issues, including the following:

-- Division of marital property, a.k.a. property settlement;
+- Division of marital property, also known as a property settlement

 - Child custody